Skip to main content

 }

-Optional variables allow you to add custom metadata to AIDR logs for the collector instance:
+You can set optional variables to attach custom metadata to AIDR logs for the collector instance:

-This MCP client configuration enables the collector to intercept tool requests and responses from the target MCP server and send this data to AIDR for logging and optional processing.
+With this configuration, the collector intercepts tool requests and responses from the target MCP server.
+It sends the data to AIDR for logging and policy evaluation.

-The examples below demonstrate deployments in an agent code.
+The following examples demonstrate how to deploy the MCP proxy in custom agent code.

 Example of protecting sensitive data

-This example demonstrates how AIDR policies detect and protect sensitive content in MCP traffic.
-To follow this example, you:
+In this example, you use an AIDR policy to detect and protect sensitive content in MCP traffic.
+To follow this example:

-- Build a minimal MCP server that simulates an HR RAG application in a controlled environment, such as an internal AI-assisted HR system.
+2. Build a minimal MCP server that simulates an internal AI-assisted HR system.

-- Build a client that could be part of an agent implementation consuming the tools provided by the server, and protect the client with the MCP collector.
+3. Build a client that consumes the tools provided by the server, and protect it with the MCP collector.

-When you use the MCP client, the proxy routes requests and server responses through AIDR.
-AIDR processes and analyzes this traffic for security risks according to the policy configured for the collector.
+When you run the MCP client, the proxy routes requests and server responses through AIDR.
+AIDR analyzes the traffic for security risks according to the policy you configured for the collector.

 Set policy rules

 To follow this example, set up redaction rules for sensitive data in a policy associated with your MCP collector.
-Select your policy in the list on the Policies page or click the policy link on the collector details page.
+On the Policies page, select your policy from the list, or click the policy link on the collector details page.

-- Under Prompt Rules, click the Confidential and PII Data detector button if it is not already highlighted.
+3. Under Prompt Rules, if the Confidential and PII Data detector button is not already highlighted, click it.

-- Verify that the US Social Security Number rule has a redact action , such as
+5. Verify that the US Social Security Number rule has a redact action , such as Partial Mask.

 Repeat the same configuration steps for Tool Input Rules.